hra42/openrouter-go/README.md

 go test -run TestChatComplete
 ```

+### CI/CD with Jenkins

+The project includes a Jenkinsfile for continuous integration.
+The pipeline:
+- Runs all unit tests
+- Performs coverage analysis
+- Executes race condition detection
+- Runs integration tests with the OpenRouter API

+To use the Jenkins pipeline, ensure you have configured the `openrouter-api-key` credential in your Jenkins instance.

 ### Message Transforms

 The library supports message transforms to automatically handle prompts that exceed a model's context window.
 This feature uses "middle-out" compression to remove content from the middle of long prompts where models typically pay less attention.